permissionlessweb/bs-nfts/contracts/bs721-royalties/README.md

 ## Instantiate

-Contract instantiation requires the specification two types:
+Contract instantiation requires the specification of two types:

 * `denom`: the native token denom used as contract royalties.

-* `contributors`: the list of contributors that will participare in royalties distributions.
+* `contributors`: the list of contributors that will participate in royalties distributions.

 Each contributor is described by a custom type, `ContributorMsg`, composed by: